shaunajm/Efficiclean/functional_spec/FunctionalSpec.md

 ##### Queue

 Rooms will be added to a queue once a guest marks them as “Please service my room” or “Checking out”.
-Rooms will not only be added in the order that they are placed on the queue but also in the order that is most efficient for cleaning staff to clean them as they progress through a hallway.
 The queue will operate on a priority system as to incentivise guests to use the application.
 Cleaning staff will also be placed on a queue to assign them to rooms.

 ##### Map

 This function will make it easy for staff members to see exactly what status each room is in and what progress the staff of the day are making as a whole.
 This will provide a colour coded map showing which rooms need to be cleaned, which have been completed, which do not want to be cleaned and which are empty.

 ##### Supervisor Approval